subarna5-tech/Intellipath/README.md

 The system can be improved by adding:

-1.Collaborative filtering techniques
+✅Collaborative filtering techniques

-2.Real-time user behavior analysis
+✅ Real-time user behavior analysis

-3.AI chatbot integration
+✅ AI chatbot integration

-4.Mobile application support
+✅Mobile application support

-5.Integration with university LM
+✅Integration with university LM

 🔰IntelliPath AI is an effective, user-friendly, and AI-relevant learning recommendation system.
 It is fully achievable as a real-life application with future enhancements.